spacemanstan/CS408/A1_AristonBodnarchuk/README.md

 ## Asignment One - Projectile System

+###### Dynamic Shapes
+To make the projectiles have changeable shapes I want to generate custom 3d objects with processing based on the criteria provided in the assignment.
+Based on the description we essentially have 4 pyramids forming a cube where the point of the pyramid can be moved to change the overall shape, with the corners of the cube being static.
+To achieve this I am creating a custon processing PObject for the particle that can be chosen based on the shape perameters.
+Rather than wasting resources drawing the vertices each time I will create an array of all the available custom shapes that can be drawn ahead of time on program load which should increase performance.
+Then based on the amount the user increments (or decrements) the shape modifier, the program can just select the appropriate shape.

+###### Checklist
 - [ ] Dynamically create objects from 3d vertices (to change shape)
 - [ ] Projectile class using dynamic object creation
 - [ ] ProjectileSystem class that uses an array list to track and remove dead particles